 What personality preferences do you and other designers share?
-According to a survey by Michael Roller, most designers share the Myers-Briggs personality type preferences of intuition and judgment.
-This article will look at why the intuition and judgment preferences are so important for designers.
+According to a survey by Michael Roller, most designers share the Myers-Briggs preferences of intuition and judgment.
+This article will look at why intuition and judgment are important for designers.

 Intuition vs. Sensing